wimvanderbauwhede/HaskellMOOC/README.md

 # Introduction to Functional Programming in Haskell

-A Glasgow University Computing Science MOOC to be hosted on FutureLearn in October 2016.
+This is the repository for the course materials for the course "Learn Functional Programming: Introduction to Programming in Haskell", a course developed by the School of Computing Science of the  University of Glasgow, to be hosted on FutureLearn MOOC platform in October 2016.

+Pull requests welcome.